mmb-irb/MDDB-workflow/README.md

 > Conversions between topology formats are difficult however.
 For this reason the topology is not converted and then used as little as possible.
 The only processing in topologies is the atom filtering to keep them coherent with both structure and trajectory.

 In this example we run the most basic processing, but there are a couple of additional features we may require.
-* Filtering: Argument -filt is used to filter atoms away in all files (topology, structure and trajectory).
+* Filtering: Argument -filt is used to filter atoms you want to keep in all files (topology, structure and trajectory).
 The -filt argument alone applies the default filtering: water and counter ions.
 However the -filt argument may be followed by some text to apply a custom filtering selection according to [VMD syntax](https://www.ks.uiuc.edu/Research/vmd/vmd-1.3/ug/node132.html).
-Here is an example:<br />
+Here is an example on how to filter away everything which is not protein or nucleic acids:<br />
-`mwf run (...) -filt 'not protein'`
+`mwf run (...) -filt 'protein or nucleic'`
 * Imaging and fitting: It is not easy to automatize the imaging process so it is recommended that you manually image your trajectories.
 However, the workflow is provided with a generic imaging protocol which may be useful in some generic cases.
 Use the -img argument to image and the -fit argument to fit the trajectory.

 Once this process is over some tests are run.<br />